SindhuRaghvan/HDInsight-Insurance-RealtimeML/README.md

 </br>
 </br>

 ***Step 6:*** Go to the Predictions database resource (NOT SQL server) deployed in the portal.
 Click on Query editor.
-Login with the credentials used during creation of ARM Template.
+Login with the credentials (SQL server Authentication) used during creation of ARM Template.
 > [!TIP]
 >  If Required, setup firewall to access the server by going to the server firewall settings and click on Add Client IP ([Reference](https://docs.microsoft.com/en-us/azure/azure-sql/database/firewall-create-server-level-portal-quickstart))